 In 1926, Hartford had a franchise in the National Football League known as the Hartford Blues.

-On September 21, 1938, the most destructive storm in New England history struck eastern Connecticut, killing hundreds and causing extensive damage.
+On September 21, 1938, the most destructive storm in New England history, the "Long Island Express", struck eastern Connecticut, causing widespread damage and killing hundreds.

-On May 13, 1940, Igor Sikorsky made an untethered flight of the first practical helicopter.
+On May 13, 1940, Igor Sikorsky made the first untethered flight of the first practical helicopter.

 In 1952, Prescott Bush began representing Connecticut in the U.S. Senate.

-Since 1952, a PGA Tour golf tournament has been played in the Hartford area, originally called the "Insurance City Open" and later the "Greater Hartford Open".
+Since 1952, a PGA Tour golf tournament has been played in the Hartford area, originally called the "Insurance City Open".

 In 1960, Connecticut county governments were mostly eliminated, with the exception of sheriffs elected in each county.

-In 1965, Connecticut implemented its current state constitution.
-This constitution absorbed a majority of the 1818 predecessor but incorporated a handful of important modifications to the government structure.
+In 1965, Connecticut implemented its current state constitution, absorbing the majority of its 1818 predecessor while incorporating some important modifications.

-In 1965, Connecticut ratified its current constitution, replacing the document that had served since 1818.
+In 1965, Connecticut ratified its current constitution, replacing the document that had been in use since 1818.

 In 1968, commercial operation began for the Connecticut Yankee Nuclear Power Plant in Haddam.